Should my Hotel use Tablets at the Business Center?

-In the world of technology, sometimes it can be easy to get swept up in the new and shiny.
+In the world of technology, sometimes getting swept up in the new and shiny can be easy.
 Hotels are attempting to reimagine their hotel business center into a guest enhancement tool that acts as a digital concierge.
 With that comes new hardware and software challenges.
 If you are considering upgrading your current business center hardware to utilize a tablet, here are some pros and cons of hotels using tablets that you should consider before making your decision.

 Pros of Business Center Tablet

-- There is a considerable space saved by implementing a tablet over a PC or Mac.
+There is considerable space saved by implementing a tablet over a PC or Mac.

 Cons of Hotels Using Business Center Tablets

-- Tablets tend to overheat when in enclosures, as they are not designed to be in operations 24 hours a day.
-When using an enclosure, consider selecting a table that has a built-in cooling system.
-This will cost more, but less than repurchasing another tablet due to overheating issues.
+Tablets tend to overheat when in enclosures, as they are not designed to operate 24 hours a day.
+Consider selecting a table with a built-in cooling system when using an enclosure.
+This will cost more but less than repurchasing another tablet due to overheating issues.
 It also ensures the device does not have issues with speed or downloading large files.

-- When considering the option of a mobile tablets that can be handed out, there is concern for theft of both guests and employees.
-There are Lojack or similar programs that can be purchased act as a deterrent if this is a concern.
+When considering the option of mobile tablets that can be handed out, guests and employees are concerned about theft.
+Lojack or similar programs can be purchased to act as a deterrent if this is a concern.

 Utilization of MS Office (Microsoft Word, Excel, and Powerpoint) would be difficult to use on a tablet and may cause guest frustration.

 Want to learn how tech can increase profitability?

 Subscribe and never miss our latest trends and insights >>>